maisoonrahman/maisoonrahman/README.md

 ### Hi there 👋
-I'm Maisoon (pronounced My-soon), and I am a senior in college.
-This is my personal blog/way to keep me accountable on my journey to become a designer and front-end developer.
+I'm Maisoon (pronounced My-soon), a senior in college on a mission to become a designer and front-end developer.
+This GitHub is my personal blog, creative playground, and accountability tracker for all the things I’m learning and building!

-I'm going to start actually using my GitHub more especially as a way to share class notes and side projects!
+✨ What I'm up to:

-- 🔭 I’m currently working on a personal portfolio website.
+- 🔭 Currently crafting my personal portfolio website
-- 🌱 I’m currently learning Unity.
+- 🌱 Learning Unity (send help... or tutorials)
-- 💬 Ask me about art, design, game design, and webtoons!
+- 💬 Always down to chat about art, design, game dev, and webtoons!
-- 📫 Reach me via email: maisoon.rahman@case.edu
+- 📫 Reach me @ maisoon.rahman@case.edu

+Expect class notes, side projects, and lots of experiments—because why not? 🚀

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=maisoonrahman&show_icons=true&theme=synthwave)
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=maisoonrahman&layout=compact&theme=synthwave)